 - Learn about elves and trolls from your tour guide

 - See amazing scenery on the Snaefellsnes Peninsula including volcanoes and glaciers and take a boat tour on Breidafjordur Bay

 - Fall in love with the adorable, gentle-natured Icelandic horse (don’t call them ponies or they won’t love you back!)

-- Relax and soak your troubles away at the Blue Lagoon spa with its silica-rich, turquoise water
+- Option to add in a visit to the Blue Lagoon spa with its silica-rich, turquoise water

 Optional Meal Plans:

-Upgrade to 3-course Chef’s Choice fixed menu, 3 dinners in Countryside – US$104 per person if booked in advance with your tour.
+Upgrade to 2-course Chef’s Choice fixed menu, 2 dinners in Countryside – US$42 per person, must be booked in advance with your tour.

 Prices are shown in US$ per person based on two people sharing a twin room and one person in a single room.
 Triple rooms are not available on this tour.
 Prices are set in US$ and CA$ prices are not available for this program.

 Arrive Iceland at Keflavik airport and transfer downtown (extra charge) for your day at leisure in Reykjavik and an overnight stay.

 Guaranteed early check-in is not included in the tour price.
 Most hotels begin check-in around 2:00pm.
 You can leave your luggage in storage at the hotel and go out for a walk and lunch until your room is ready.
 Should you wish to guarantee early check in we can add on a night’s stay to your program, allowing you immediate use of your room on arrival.

 Each day on this tour brings unique encounters with local traditions, from tasting fermented shark, to meeting Viking horses, and enjoying homemade skyr (a type of thick yogurt) at a dairy farm.
 Sample freshly caught seafood out at sea and walk among geological wonders of the Golden Circle.
 At day’s end, relax in the Icelandic countryside for optimal viewing of Northern Lights.